Tommy Shannon: Early career

 Shannon had the first of two important meetings at The Fog in Dallas in the late 1960s.
 There he first saw Johnny Winter.
-Shannon ended up backing Winter, and they formed a project known as The Progressive Blues Experiment in 1968.
+Shannon ended up backing Winter, and with "Uncle" John Turner the three musicians formed a project known as The Progressive Blues Experiment in 1968.
 They cut one album for Sonobeat Records titled The Progressive Blues Experiment before being signed to Columbia Records by Clive Davis for $600,000 in 1969.
 Shannon appeared on both of these Columbia LPs, each released 1969; Johnny Winter (self-titled), and Second Winter.

 At Woodstock, Johnny's brother Edgar joined them onstage.
 Johnny Winter ended up moving to a band featuring Rick Derringer in early 1970 that already had a rhythm section, and there was no room for Shannon or Turner.
 They landed in a San Francisco band called Krackerjack that comprised Uncle John Turner, drums; Mike Kindred, piano; Shannon, bass; Bruce Bowland, vocals; and John Staehely, guitar.
 Jesse "Guitar" Taylor played lead guitar with the band as well for a time during 1970 (there is a band photo as proof).
 According to Tommy's website, Stevie Ray Vaughan, known as "Skeeter," was part of this band in its later Austin incarnation, along with Robin Syler on guitar.
 Among other personnel changes, Shannon eventually left the group and was replaced by Dwight Davis.
 Krackerjack remained a group from 1970 to 1973.

 During the 1970s, Shannon became involved with drugs, and began a cycle of jail, probation and rehab that would last for some time.
 He played with the Austin band The Fools briefly.
 Due to recurring drug arrests and failure of rehab in San Antonio and other locations, Shannon was finally sent to a "farm" in Buda and, as a result of his probation on release, he was not allowed to join any bands because of the pervasiveness of drugs in the music scene.
 Shannon became a bricklayer for a few years until he was eventually able to return to music in 1977.
 He played in a few unknown bands, then received a call from Rocky Hill, brother of ZZ Top's Dusty Hill.
 He moved to Houston to play with Hill and Uncle John, and in the late 1970s went on to play with Alan Haynes in the "Texas Boogie Band" (Shannon later played on Haynes' well received 1994 release, "Wishing Well").
 Shannon also toured, opening for Bachman–Turner Overdrive and for KISS at the Warehouse in New Orleans.